ImranR98/TinyStock/README.md

 ### Electron
 Once all modules have been built, the application can be run in an electron container using `npm run app`.

-The electron app can be compiled for the host platform using `npm run build-app`.
+The electron app can be compiled using `npm run app-build-linux`, `npm run app-build-windows`, or `npm run app-build-mac` for Linux, Windows, or MacOS respectively.
 Build artifacts are stored in the `build` directory.